 Bottom line: you know your travel style and your trip best.
-Pack for that… and leave the rest at home.
+Pack for that, whether that means packing for a safari, beach life, or something else… and leave the rest at home.

 And hey, if you change your mind on an activity once you get here, South Africa’s major cities have some lovely boutiques and plenty of outdoor shops!

 Even when the days are scorching, nights can still be quite chilly in Kruger National Park… especially during night or dawn game drives.